Chapter 5.50

 c.
 Possible consequences and actions which may be taken by the district for future violations of this chapter, including discontinuance of water service; and

 d.
-Fines and/or penalties that may be imposed for the specific violation and any future violations of this chapter;
+Administrative fines and/or penalties that may be imposed for the specific violation and any future violations of this chapter;

 2. If the general manager or his or her authorized designee deem it to be appropriate, the district may order the installation of a flow-restricting device on the service line for any person who violates any term or provision of this chapter.